cpaulWP/DeviceDocumentation/content/dash-manual-pdf.md

 - **IntegrationTime:** Time in milliseconds to integrate during capture.
 - **Offset:** Larger values move the spectrum upwards.
 Valid numbers can range from 0 to 65,533.
 - **Gain:** Digital gain value is a floating point. ranging from 0.0 to 10.0.
-- **CCD Setpoint:** When CCD cooling is available, this will specific the target temperature in degrees Celsisus
+- **Cooling Setpoint:** When CCD cooling is available, this will specify the target temperature in degrees Celsius
-- **CCD Cooling:** When CCD cooling is avilable, this will enable or disable this feature.
+- **Cooling:** When CCD cooling is avilable, this will enable or disable this feature.
 - **CCD Test Pattern:** Returns a ramping value to verify data connectivity.
 - **TEC Coefficients:** When CCD cooling is available, this configures the temperature setpoint conversion coefficients.
-- **External Trigger:** Specifies if an external trigger is to be used.
+- **Ext.
+Trigger:** Specifies if an external trigger is to be used.
 This feature is only available on units with an IO option.
-- **DAC Value:** On instruments with an IO option, this will specific a voltage output from the spectrometer.
+- **DAC Value:** On instruments with an IO option, this will specify a voltage output from the spectrometer.

 #### CMOS Options Tab
 ![CMOS](images/options_cmos.png)